lihkin213/dns-svcs/getting-started.md

 - Click the "Add Record" button
 - In the side panel, select the type of DNS record you would like to add from the "Type" dropdown
 - Input the required data for the type of DNS record you selected
 - Click "Add Record"

-For steps on using the API, follow the steps in the detailed guide to [Managing resource records](/docs/dns-svcs?topic=dns-svcs-resource-record#create-an-a-resource-record).
+For steps on using the API, follow the steps in the detailed guide to [Managing DNS records](/docs/dns-svcs?topic=dns-svcs-managing-dns-records-api#managing-dns-records-api).

 ## Step 5: Test if the DNS Name resolution works from the VPC